HEP-FCC/fcc-tutorials/5-distributed-computing/Workflows.md

-# FCC DIRAC example workflows
+# FCC DIRAC Example Workflows

 These pages provide - and dissect - examples of workflows to be run on distributed resources with the [DIRAC Interware system][dirac].